Key takeaways:

 Some people reserve Organization schema for the homepage, about page, and contact page.
 In my opinion, this is incorrect because structured data is a fool-proof and literal way to tell a search engine what is on a webpage.

-Most SEOs will markup an entire page as being about an organisation – and this is incorrect.
+Most SEOs will markup an entire page as being an organisation – this is incorrect.

 The best way to include information about the website and the brand that is behind it is through nested schema.